 Here is Müller’s answer:

-For instance, the gift of faith would be needed, to believe that a sick person should be restored again though there is no human probability: for there is no promise to that effect; the grace of faith is needed to believe that the Lord will give me the necessaries of life, if I first seek the kingdom of God and His righteousness: for there is a promise to that effect.
-Matt.
-6:33.
+For instance, the gift of faith would be needed to believe that a sick person should be restored again though there is no human probability, for there is no promise to that effect; the grace of faith is needed to believe that the Lord will give me the necessaries of life, if I first seek the kingdom of God and his righteousness, for there is a promise to that effect: Matthew 6:33.
 (Narrative, Vol. 1, 65)

 This response is enormously important.
 It means every Christian is expected to trust God to fulfill all the explicit promises made to the church in the Bible.
 It would be sin not to believe them.
 But it is not sin not to believe God will do a thing that is not explicitly promised in the Bible — like heal his wife, Mary.